geekfeiw/CSI-Net/README.md

 ## Useage
 1. clone repository: *git clone https://github.com/geekfeiw/CSI-Net.git*
-2. down pre-trained model to *weights*: *https://drive.google.com/open?id=16HOqFagtigjGry5asx-ErradnWS5rfe2*
+2. *mkdir weights*, then download pre-trained model into *weights*: *https://drive.google.com/open?id=16HOqFagtigjGry5asx-ErradnWS5rfe2*

 We used model, *model/res_net_use_this.py*, to jointly solve two body characterization tasks.
 Besides, we provide *model/solo_task_res_net.py* for solo classification tasks.

 ## Citation
 Please cite this paper in your publications if it helps your research.
->@article{wang2018csi,
-  title={CSI-Net: Unified },
+On hold in
+@article{wang2018csi,
-  author={Wang, Fei and Han, Jinsong and Zhang, Shiyuan and He, Xu, Huang, Dong}, journal={arXiv preprint arXiv:1810.xxxxx}, year={2018}
+  title={CSI-Net: Unified Body Characteration and Action Recognition}, author={Wang, Fei and Han, Jinsong and Zhang, Shiyuan and He, Xu, Huang, Dong}, journal={arXiv preprint}, year={2018}
 }